Jesus understood

 Matthew 10:16

-I had to smile in being reminded again of this quote when I was finishing How to Tell the Truth: The Story of How God Saved Me to Win Hearts by Preston Perry.
+I smiled when I was reminded again of this quote as I was finishing How to Tell the Truth: The Story of How God Saved Me to Win Hearts by Preston Perry.

-Preston is the husband of Jackie Hill Perry, who also recently was highlighted in this year's blog post: Holier Than Thou?
-And both were included in the post: Can I Say That?
-Also, if you would like to hear and see Preston speak on some of the themes in this autobiographical book, check out the video Acts 242 Conference: How to Tell the Truth.
+Preston is the husband of Jackie Hill Perry, who also recently was highlighted in the blog post: Holier Than Thou? (both Perrys were included in the post: Can I Say That?, too).
+If you would like to hear and see Preston speak on some of the themes in this autobiographical book, check out the video Acts 242 Conference: How to Tell the Truth.

-But this post is specifically in honor of Moses and in honor of my daughter, showcasing through Jesus' own words how we need to be more like this snake even as we say goodbye to this treasured member of the Sullivan household.
+But this post is specifically in honor of Moses and in honor of my daughter, showcasing through Jesus' own words how we need to be more like this snake, set apart or what some might call, "holy," even as we say goodbye to this treasured member of the Sullivan household.

 How to Tell the Truth